 Rental bond data sourced from Residential Tenancies Authority, Queensland.

 Social housing, residential services and manufactured home sites data were sourced from the Queensland Government's open data portal.

-Other population and housing statistics were sourced from Australian Bureau of Statistics, Census of Population and Housing 2011.
+Other population and housing statistics were sourced from Australian Bureau of Statistics, Census of Population and Housing 2011 and 2016.

-Affordability and rent stress layers were produced by Laurence Troy and Chris Martin, City Futures Research Centre.
+Affordability and rent stress layers were produced by Laurence Troy and Chris Martin, City Futures Research Centre, UNSW Sydney.